 One should ask why a transition from the fossil fuel-based energy to renewable energy should be done differently.
 The recent technological progress in solar energy is tremendous.
 As well as progress in batteries.
 Already there are houses off the electric grid.
 The Model T version of it is somewhere nearby, where energy from solar panels can be stored in batteries, making electrical energy cheaper than from fossil fuels.
 Parallel to this, the recent advancement in electric car technology is promising as well.
 Soon these cars will be cheaper than the ones with combustion engines.

-Of course, an investment is needed in further development of these technologies.
-China is getting ahead because for the last 20 years they invested in technological progress while Americans spent a few trillion dollars on wars in Iraq and Afghanistan.
-People who lent money for these wars now convinced Ms. Martinchek, and many others, that they should lend money to the American government so then the government can use this money to finance the technological rebuilding of American industry.
+Of course, an investment is needed in the further development of these technologies.
+China is getting ahead because for the last 20 years, they invested in technological progress while Americans spent a few trillion dollars on wars in Iraq and Afghanistan.
+People who lent money for these wars now convinced Ms. Martinchek, and many others, that they should lend money to the American government so then the government could use this money to finance the technological rebuilding of American industry.
 To make it clear, the same people who want to lend us these trillions of dollars are major stockholders of American industry.
-In other words, they will get back, in contracts and grants, the money they want to lend to federal government.
+In other words, they will get back, in contracts and grants, the money they want to lend to the federal government.
 Then they will reap the benefits of this rebuild for themselves and charge Americans the interest on the loan.

 That double-dipping is the swindle of the century.
 The objective is not in doing nothing about climate change, but in putting the onus on private industry to lead the technological progress.
 This will make richer both individual Americans as well as government agencies on all levels.
 If investments in infrastructure are needed, they could be better managed by local governments.
 If blunders happen, as the federal government did when “protecting” us from opioids, or from flying unsafe planes, they will affect only a city, a county or a state, not the whole nation.
 This decentralized approach goes along with the basic American principle that the strength of the nation comes not from what government does but from what Americans do by themselves.